beattyml1/metatonic/README.md

 # metatonic-platform
-Work in progress don't expect anything to work
+Work in progress don't expect anything to work.
+I'd love your help as long as your down with the [Code of Conduct](CodeOfConduct.md)

 # Examples